-Adult short sleepers habitually get 5-6 or fewer hours of sleep per 24 hours, without impairment in daytime functioning.11 Their sleep is typically unbroken and, although short, is not a result of voluntarily restricted sleep.12 In children, short sleepers are those who get three hours or less than the norm for their age group.13
+Adult short sleepers habitually get 5-6 or fewer hours of sleep per 24 hours, without impairment in their daytime functioning.11 In children, short sleepers are those who get three hours or less than the norm for their age group.12 This condition may be linked to a genetic mutation (in other words, the condition is innate), which causes these individuals not to need to sleep longer.13

 About four percent of adults in the United States report sleeping five or fewer hours per night.
-This number may be an over-estimate, however, as it includes people with behaviorally-induced insufficient sleep syndrome as well as those who suffer from insomnia or mania.14
+This number may be an over-estimate, however, as it includes people with behaviorally-induced ISS as well as those who suffer from insomnia or mania.15

-Short sleepers are considered to be psychologically normal and are typically described as efficient, not prone to worry, possibly somewhat hypomanic.17,18 They may seek help from a sleep center because others worry that they are not getting enough sleep.
+Short sleepers are considered to be psychologically normal and are typically described as efficient, not prone to worry, and possibly somewhat hypomanic.18,19 They may seek help from a sleep center because others worry that they are not getting enough sleep.

 By definition, short sleepers have no impairment in daytime functioning; therefore, treatment is neither typical nor required.

 11 Thorpy MJ, “Classifications of Sleep Disorders,” In Kryger M, Roth T, Dement W (ed.), Principles and Practice of Sleep Medicine (5th Edition), St. Louis: Elsevier Saunders, page 687.

 12 Thorpy MJ, “Classifications of Sleep Disorders,” In Kryger M, Roth T, Dement W (ed.), Principles and Practice of Sleep Medicine (5th Edition), St. Louis: Elsevier Saunders, page 687.

 13 He Y, Jones CR, Fujiki N, et al., “The Transcriptional Repressor DEC2 Regulates Sleep Length in Mammals,” Science 2009; 325(5942): 866–870. doi: 10.1126/science.1174443.